aws-samples/sample-q-index-cross-account-access/README.md

 ### Amazon Q Business deployment (CDK) on customer environment

-This is an optional step if you need Amazon Q Business deployment with dummy data inserted into the Q index automatically.
-Instead you can manually set this Q index in your customer environment AWS account.
+This is an optional step if you need Amazon Q Business deployment with sample data inserted into the Q index automatically.
+Instead you can manually set this Q index by deploying Amazon Q Business with IAM IDC in your customer environment AWS account.

 This step assumes you already have IAM Identity Center (IDC) instance setup on your customer environment AWS account.
-For instructions how to setup IAM IDC, (see here)[https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-identity-center.html].
+For instructions how to setup IAM IDC, ((see here)[https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-identity-center.html]).

 1. In your terminal navigate to `cross-account-qindex-demo/cdk-stacks`
-2. If you have started with a new environment, please bootstrap CDK: `cdk bootstrap`
+2. If you have started with a new environment, run bootstrap CDK: `cdk bootstrap`
 3. Deploy the CDK Stack
 - Run the script:
 ```